TapasmitaPattanaik14/clone/backend/markdown/Unit_5_EVS.md

 The image contains three photographs illustrating different waste disposal methods:

 1. A large yellow garbage truck dumping waste at a landfill site.
-The truck is tilted, with various types of waste spilling out onto a large pile of mixed garbage.
+The truck is tilted, with various types of trash spilling out onto a large pile of mixed waste.

 2. A modern incineration facility with a distinctive curved roof structure.
 The building is white and has a sleek, industrial design against a blue sky with some clouds.